 Lost Will Proceedings (emergency applications as needed)

 To successfully settle an estate in the probate court in New York, you want to have the most recent valid will presented to the court.
-However, even if that will have been lost (in a fire or for any other reason), you may still be able to have the estate administered in accordance with the terms of the lost will, under certain conditions.
+However, even if that will has been lost (in a fire or for any other reason), you may still be able to have the estate administered in accordance with the terms of the lost will, under certain conditions.
 This proceeding can be complicated, time consuming and confusing.
 We can help.

 Under New York law, a lost will may be verified and admitted in a probate proceeding under the following conditions: